oat-sa/taohub-articles/forge/results-and-events/result-data-model.md

 3. Initial Model builder
 ------------------------

-In order to create the initial model, we use the service ModelBuilderQTI that has as parameter an XML file.\
+In order to create the initial model, we use the service ModelBuilderQTI that has as parameter an XML file.<br/>

 ![](http://forge.taotesting.com/attachments/download/356/RM_ResultModelBuilderQTI.jpg)

 The XML file that describes the model is :